borango/books-mono/README.md

 With local previews and PDF generation, we have our own "GitHub Writing Mode".

 PDF generation is also automated with a GitHub Action, which enables authors to work on their manuscript without installing any of the tool chain anywhere.
-So we have effectively "Browser Writing Mode".
+So we have effectively "Browser Writing Mode" by editing markdown on GitHub.
+See https://github.com/borango/books-mono/actions for the pipeline runs and PDF build results.

-See https://github.com/borango/books-mono/blob/eco-sailing/preview/manuscript/1_intro.md for an example.

 With uploading PDF files to Leanpub, we can still use their "Upload Writing Mode".